"Four Reasons I Like Family Sunday..."

 1 To define the role of Children in Worship – If the only time the kids are invited into the sanctuary is to perform; we send them, and us, the wrong message.
 They are cute.
 They are performers.
 Everyone likes to “see” them.
 Everyone wants them on stage.
 But children are much more than that.
 They are active, vital, necessary members of the body of Christ.
 If they are only invited into worship to “perform” then guess what worship/church becomes for them?
 A performance.
 And when they get tired of performing or they aren’t cute anymore, they move on to bigger and better things.
 I want my kids to always be a part of the church.

 2 To define the role of the Children’s Pastor – Many or most who work in Children’s ministry, rarely spend much time in “big church.”
 Their role is unseen; serving downstairs or upstairs making sure children are loved, rooms are covered, volunteers are appreciated, parents are affirmed, janitors are appeased, visitors are welcomed, and families are encouraged.
 But the only time a children’s minister is seen in church is when she brings the children up to put on a show.
 It creates a very limited view of who our children’s ministers are.
-Whether that is Pastor Alecia or one of the many helpers who make Kid’s Cove a possibility each week.
+Whether that is the Pastor or one of the many helpers who make Kid’s Cove a possibility each week.

 3 To define the role of the Congregation – When the children perform, all the feelings are there!
 The kids are sweet and cute and the church loves to see them in church.
 But it is a passive reception; the kids give, the church receives.
 There are no active, ongoing relationships.
 Many don’t even know the children’s names.
 They are the “girl in the angel costume that sang so beautifully” and the “boy in the tie who ran around.”
 It creates an environment of “us” and “them” and when the performance is over, everyone returns to their posts.
 However when we turn and pray a Family Blessing over that family…something happens.
 We as a congregation begin to develop relationships with the children and their families.